Efficient Pruning for Machine Learning Under Homomorphic Encryption: Introduction

-\mysec{\Glsfirst{NN} Pruning} The problem of complex and large \gls{ML} models with high memory and latency requirements is not unique to the domain of \gls{PPML}, as it also exists in standard \gls{ML}.
-One commonly used technique to address this limitation is pruning, \eg pruning \gls{NN} convolutional filters, \gls{FC} weights or even entire nodes from a trained model \cite{pruning1, pruning2, pruning3, pruning4, pruning5}.
-In practice, these methods are used as a form of model compression to reduce model sizes for better resource utilization and performance, while minimizing accuracy loss.

-We adapt various \gls{NN} pruning strategies from plaintext \gls{ML} to our scenario of non-interactive \gls{HE} under \gls{SIMD} packing and show that they fail for any reasonably-sized packing shape.
-This is due to the fundamental reason that while pruning may introduce zeros, if the zeros reside in a ciphertext where even one other element is a non-zero, then the ciphertext cannot be eliminated.
-For instance, when we aggressively pruned 85\% of weights in our network with our best pruning scheme, only 17\% of the ciphertexts were eliminated.
+In order to improve inference speed and memory, \glspl{NN} use a common technique called \textit{pruning}, for convolutional filters, \gls{FC} weights, or even entire nodes in a trained model~\cite{pruning2,pruning3}.
+The challenge arises when we attempt to re-use plaintext \gls{ML} pruning strategies for non-client--aided \gls{HE} under \gls{SIMD} packing.
+Na\"ive application of such a strategy fails due to the fundamental reason that while pruning may introduce zeros, if the zeros lie in a ciphertext with even one other non-zero, then the ciphertext cannot be eliminated.
+Thus, pruning 85\% of the \gls{NN} weights (85\% sparsity), for instance, may lead to the elimination of only 17\% of the ciphertexts (17\% \textit{tile sparsity}).

-\mysec{Our Contributions} We propose a framework called \textbf{\FRAME} that builds on a set of four primitives, \viz pruning, permuting, packing, and expanding, to achieve superior pruning ratios while maintaining low accuracy loss.
-While our methods are applicable to convolutional \glspl{NN}, they best-suited for networks with cascaded \gls{FC} layers.
-Thus, we demonstrate our techniques on autoencoders, which generally use these layers.

-Our contributions can be summarized as follows: \begin{itemize} \item We introduce a new set of methods to perform packing-aware pruning, which combines four main primitives: prune, permute, pack, and expand.
-Specifically, we provide a novel permutation algorithm for \glspl{NN} that contain sequences of \gls{FC} layers.
+\mysec{Our Solution} We propose a framework called \textbf{\FRAME} for pruning homomorphically encrypted \glspl{NN} that produces deployment-ready models with superior tile sparsity and small inference losses.
+Our contributions are as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce a set of novel methods to perform pruning for \gls{NN} models under \gls{HE} with \gls{SIMD} packing, which combines four main primitives: \textit{prune}, \textit{permute}, \textit{pack}, and \textit{expand}.
+We propose a novel co-permutation algorithm that reorders the structure of the network to improve the tile sparsity, without impacting the network accuracy and with minimum overhead.

-\item We integrate this framework with HeLayers~\cite{helayers} to create a holistic toolset that takes in an input model and automatically produces a pruned and packed network that meets various user constraints, such as accuracy, latency and memory requirement.
+\item We integrate our techniques into HElayers~\cite{helayers} to develop a holistic framework that takes in an \gls{NN} model and automatically produces a pruned and packed network that meets various user constraints, such as accuracy, latency, throughput, and memory requirement.